-- If complaint is classroom related, please discuss with teacher first. - If the issue is not resolved, a meeting between the Principal and teachers needs to happen.
+- If a complaint is classroom related, please discuss it with your teacher first. - If the issue is not resolved, a meeting between the Principal and teachers needs to happen.
 Contact the Director for a date and time of meeting. - If the issue is still not resolved, the complaint should be presented to the superintendent of the Dolores School District.